qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

       }
 ```

-We use SfDataGridColumnBehavior to mark the column as selected.
+We use SfDataGridColumnBehavior to mark a column as selected.
-We do not use the SfDataGrid.SelectionController to select all the cells in the column separately because of the two reasons.
+We don't use the SfDataGrid.SelectionController to select all cells in a column individually for two reasons.
-First, because of the performance of selection.
-When the data grid contains a large number of rows, selection of all the cells in the column takes much time.
+First, for selection performance reasons.
+When a data grid contains a large number of rows, selecting all cells in a column takes a long time.
-Second reason is to let the application to load the data of the grid in the background task.
+Second, we want to allow the application to load data from the grid in the background.
-If we would select the cells of the column separately, the cells in rows which data have not been loaded yet, would stay unmarked.
+If we selected the column cells individually, cells in rows whose data hasn't been loaded yet would remain unselected.
-Instead we use the data grid SelectionController to ClearSelections if some cells they were selected separately.
+Instead, we use the data grid's SelectionController to clear the selection if some cells are individually selected.

 ```csharp
       dataGrid.SelectionController.ClearSelections(false);